mehstruslehpy/Documents/C++/TTPSim/README.md

 	-For lower level debugging of a binary consider running the emulator in gdb and breaking on the function that implements the instruction you would like to analyze or break on a particular value of the program counter register
-	-you probably want to adjust your screen and font to fit the ram dump nicely into your screen ideally you want it to look like a big rectangle
+	-The method CompSim::ExecInstr is useful for stepping one ttp instruction at a time in gdb -you probably want to adjust your screen and font to fit the ram dump nicely into your screen ideally you want it to look like a big rectangle
+	-the program should exit with the pc one less than what it would be in logisim otherwise the state of the registers and ram should be identical (if not you found a bug)
 # TODO:
 	-clean up the source code and make it look pretty -doxygen docs?